Intuiface uses Windows Media Player (WMP) as the default video rendering engine and thus supports all video codecs supported by WMP. This includes:

 NOTE: These instructions should only be followed when specific videos are displaying harsh contrast or inaccurate representations of white.
 Do not make changes "just in case".

 Most video produced by the content and broadcast industry uses a studio range of 16 to 255 for YUV values.
 The video player used by Intuiface defaults to this studio range.
-As a result, video created using the extended range from 0 to 255 (e.g. through use of webcams) may display with harsh contrast and/or inaccurate rendering of white.
+As a result, a video created using the extended range from 0 to 255 (e.g. through the use of webcams) may display with harsh contrast and/or inaccurate rendering of white.